rafaelrpinto/health-db/README.md

 ## Overview
 Node.js project that builds a Redis database of Brazilian health facilities based on government provided CSV files (Dados Abertos).

-By using Redis we can take advantage of it's speed to create apis and apps that can improve access to health information in Brazil.
+By using Redis as out database we can take advantage of it's speed to create cost-effective apis / apps that can be accessed by a large number of clients requiring as few resources as possible.
+See more in [How fast is redis?](https://redis.io/topics/benchmarks)

-The data processed is available on the Brazilian Government's open data site: http://dados.gov.br/dataset/cnes_ativo
+The data processed is available on the Brazilian Government's [open data site](http://dados.gov.br/dataset/cnes_ativo).

-The api server that accesses this db can be found here: https://github.com/rafaelrpinto/health-api
+An example of api server that accesses this db can be found [here](https://github.com/rafaelrpinto/health-api).

 ## Data structure